philrelton/Scalar-Dark-Matter-LPSD/README.md

 ## Licensing:
 The LPSD is a modified version of the version found here https://gitlab.aei.uni-hannover.de/geoq/lpsd.
 The original version is unlicensed as such we have requested and recieved written permission from the authors to use and adapt their code.

-We do not provide a license for this version of the code due to the significant similarities to the original code.
-However, if you have acquired permission to use the original code then you are welcome to use our code without further permission.
+We have also recieved permission to license our version under the GNU GENERAL PUBLIC LICENSE.
+You can find this license in the LICENSE file in this repository.

-If you do publish using this code, please cite both:
+If you do publish work using this code, please cite the following papers:
 - Tröbs, M. and Heinzel, G., 2006.
 Improved spectrum estimation from digitized time series on a logarithmic frequency axis.
 Measurement, 39(2), pp.120-129. https://www.sciencedirect.com/science/article/pii/S026322410500117X?casa_token=WcRBlyyEABYAAAAA:TqUNIcSN2qWlFMFr1eHROqnafKYUFQq14yDCpJX6S8PE593F9P5LSSOCL4AxL90fxb3PR9gHJw
 ```